25 Things that Living with Crohn's Disease Has Taught Me

 7. It has taught me that I am able to get through whatever life hands me.
-Before IBD, I’d never had an event that changed my life drastically.
-Adjusting to life with an autoimmune disease is tough, but now that I’ve done that, I know that I am better equipped to handle whatever else comes my way.
+Before Crohn's, I'd never had an event that changed my life drastically.
+Adjusting to life with an autoimmune disease is tough, but now that I've done that, I know that I am better equipped to handle whatever else comes my way.

 8. It has taught me that I can stand up for what I believe in.
 My perspective on living with IBD is different than most, and that has made this whole journey tougher than I thought it would be.
-However, it has also shown me that I am able to stand behind my beliefs and values, while working with my care team to get the best care possible.
+However, it has also shown me that I am able to stand behind my beliefs and values while working with my care team to get the best care possible.

 9. It has taught me how to be resourceful.
-The beginning of my IBD journey was very hard because I had little knowledge about where to find resources to help myself.
+The beginning of my Crohn's journey was very hard because I had little knowledge about where to find resources to help myself.
 Going through this life change has shown me that I can dig deep and find information needed to help myself feel better.

 11. It has taught me how to laugh at myself.
-The embarrassing experiences that have come along with having IBD have shown me how to laugh at myself and some of the things that I have had to deal with over the years.
+The embarrassing experiences that have come along with having Crohn's have shown me how to laugh at myself and some of the things that I have had to deal with over the years.
 Laughing is some of the best medicine there is.

 12. It has taught me that my health is constantly changing.
 Over the 7.5 years that I've lived with Crohn's, the way that I eat, relax, exercise and relieve stress have changed so many times, and that is the beauty of life: there is always something new to learn.

 13. It has taught me that is okay to be different.
 Everyone has an obstacle or circumstance that they have to deal with.
 In the end, we're all different, and that's okay!